The Daisy Green Collection have barged into Paddington.

 Whatever floats your boat.

-NOTE: Darcie & May Green are open now.
+NOTE: Darcie & May Green are for breakfast, lunch, and dinner, all week long.
 You can find out more, and make a booking at their website right HERE.

 Darcie & May Green | Sheldon Square, W2 6DS